Angeslab/Process-Journal/index.md

   <img src="images/redlights.png" alt="LEDs" style="display: block; margin-left: auto; margin-right: auto;"/>
 </p>

 ## Week 11: Transition to Micro:bit and Emotional Display
-Focus: After evaluating the limitations of the ESP32 for visual output, I transitioned to using the micro:bit for its built-in LED matrix and simplified programming environment.
+Focus: After evaluating the limitations of the ESP32 for visual output, I transitioned to using the micro:bit for its built-in LED lights and simplified programming environment.

 Technical Progress:
 - Reprogrammed the prototype using the micro:bit.